 Back to Articles by Ron Panzer

-HPA is a nonprofit, charitable 501(c)(3) patient advocacy organization
+HPA was a nonprofit, charitable 501(c)(3) patient advocacy organization

-All material copyright of Hospice Patients Alliance ("HPA") unless otherwise credited.
+All material may be reproduced without permission and without changes and was copyright Hospice Patients Alliance ("HPA") unless otherwise credited.